dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 ## Simultaneous verification vs. low need for approval

-It seems that the more simultaneous verification is enforced by the hybrid design, the higher is the need for approval as simultaneous verification algorithms fuse (or 'entangle') the verification of the component algorithms such that verification operations from the different component schemes depend on each other in some way.
-For example, concatenation of signatures in a black-box way without any artefacts is, e.g., FIPS-approved, but the component signatures are usually verified separately and no 'simultaneous verification' is enforced.
+Hybrid algorithms that achieve simultaneous verification tend to fuse (or 'entangle') the verification of component algorithms such that verification operations from the different component schemes depend on each other in some way.
+Consequently, there may be a natural connection between achieving simultaneous verification and a higher need for approval.
+As a contrasting example, concatenatation of a FIPS approved signature and another (potentially non-FIPS approved) signature without any artefacts is by description a FIPS-approved hybrid, however as the component signatures are verified separately it is not possible to enforce 'simultaneous verification'.

 # Acknowledgements {#acknowledgements}